bitfocusas/product-buttons/docs/2_positions/4_section.md

 ![Pages/Scroll Settings](images/section/pages_scroll.png)

 This feature is a convenient way to expand the available button capacity.
-For example, when using the **Preset** function for PTZ cameras, which often have 100 or more presets, you can access them efficiently without needing them all displayed simultaneously.
+For example, when using the **Preset** function for PTZ cameras, which often have 100 or more presets, you can access them efficiently, without needing to have all of them visible at the same time.

 ---